Keyboard shortcuts

 |...|Lambda parameters: |x| x + 1

-..Spread in struct literals, range in patterns
+..Spread in literals, range in patterns

 ->Return type separator